Greenville Hall, Dublin, Ireland 1925-1985

 for a cantorial position in Boston at the prestigious conservative synagogue, Temple Mishkan Tefila, affectionately

 known as Leonard Bernstein's shul.
 Their beloved cantor, Isidore Glickstein, had recently passed, and over 50 cantors from around the world came to Boston in 1947 to audition for the post.
 I can proudly say that my Poppy was chosen as cantor.
-He officiated High Holyday services there that yeaand stayed on until his visa expired in March
+He officiated High Holyday services there that year and stayed on until his visa expired in March

 of 1948.
 The congregation did everything in their power to help grant a permanent visa to Wolf and his family, but it was